 And you don’t have to manually start the SNMP service later on.

-Step 4.
+a.
 Restart the SNMP service.

 Sometimes your monitoring team may say that redhat snmp monitoring still not working even after it has configured.
 The problem could be either the SNMP service is not running or the SNMP port 161 not allowed on the Redhat or CentOS Linux server firewall or iptables.